klimaleksus/stable-diffusion-webui-embedding-merge/README.md

 To use attention with round brackets ( ), put them around < >, like `(<'one'+'two'>:0.9)`
 Use as many <> in one prompt, as you want; also you can put your existing TI embedding names inside `' '`.

-If you need literal <' for some reason, put a space between.
+When you need literal <' for some reason, put a space between.
 If some other extension interferes with this syntax, change angular brackets to curly: `{'also works'*4}`

 ## View text or embeddings vectors